QuiltCon 2018 Charity Quilt Challenge

 The MQG will feature selected guilds and Individual Member Teams and their quilts in our Communications in 2018, so make sure you collect the best photos of your process and stories!

 As in the past, Individual Member Teams and guilds will be asked to donate the finished quilt to their local communities!
 After the quilts are displayed at QuiltCon, guilds are asked to donate the completed quilt to the charity of their choice and notify the MQG of those details.

-The deadline for these quilts is January 14, 2018.
+The deadline for quilts to arrive is February 9, 2018.
 Mailing information will sent in late 2017.

 Attention individual members!